pianomanfrazier/techblog/content/post/drafts/lilypond-in-markdown.md

 ### PrismJS

+And here is PrismJS with my own LilyPond definition.

+Since Prism is using regex, it is hard to separate different contexts between strings or note names like in `hills a -- dorn`.

 {{< figure src="/img/lilypond_in_markdown/prism_highlight.png" alt="Prism Highlight" title="Prism Highlight" caption="Prism Highlight with Regex" >}}

 ### Python-Ly

+And finally python-ly.
+I am using my own custom CSS to style the output.
+Each parsed token is wrapped in a span with a class name.

+{{<
+  figure src="/img/lilypond_in_markdown/python-ly_highlight.png"
+  alt="python-ly Highlight"
-{{< figure src="/img/lilypond_in_markdown/python-ly_highlight.png" alt="python-ly Highlight" title="python-ly Highlight" caption="python-ly Highlight" >}}
+  title="python-ly Highlight"

-Since Prism is using regex it is hard to separate different contexts between strings or note names like in `hills a -- dorn`.
+  caption="python-ly Highlight with custom CSS"
+>}}

 ## Custom Nunjucks Highlight Tag